AI Commons (AIC) Framework

 AI Commons (AIC) International Working Group

-The AIC Working Group is currently hosted at CLEA (Center Leo Apostel for Interdisciplinary Studies), Vrije Universiteit Brussel, and is seeking registration under the ITU AI for Good Impact Initiative, or an equivalent international organisation.
+The AIC Working Group is currently hosted at CLEA (Center Leo Apostel for Interdisciplinary Studies), Vrije Universiteit Brussel, and is seeking registration under the United Nation's AI for Good Impact Initiative, or an equivalent international organisation.
 The group's purpose is to bring the framework from draft stage to a working instrument, combining interdisciplinary governance research with implementation in real AI ecosystems.

 The work is organised along three lines:

 - Profile architecture review.
-The overall structure of the six dimensions - their boundaries, interoperability, and the degree of standardisation they should carry.
+The overall structure of the six profiles - their boundaries, interoperability, and the degree of standardisation they should carry.
 The objective is to ensure that the system is coherent and implementable across diverse contexts.

 - Framework stewardship.
 Ongoing governance of the framework's components - clause sets, profile definitions, governance templates, versioning, and the processes by which they evolve.
 The working group serves as the custodian of the framework as a whole, ensuring that changes are coherent, transparent, and aligned with the framework's governance intent.